Making API Requests

 During your onboarding, we will provide you with the host IP addresses from where the postback notification request will originate.
-If you perform any IP whitelisting or have a firewall configured, these IP addresses must then be granted access to your server hosting the postback URL.
-Please note that we may update the postback IP address in the future.
-You will be notified in advance of any changes.
+If you perform any IP whitelisting or have a firewall configured, these IP addresses must then be granted access to your server hosting the postback URL:

-There may also be limits on the number of API requests allowed per second.
-These limits will be set on your Account API Settings and communicated to you through your account manager or can be viewed on your Account API Settings.
-API currently returns an ‘API exceeded’ error when your API requests exceed the throughput limit and instruct your system to retry.
-If you receive this error code you should throttle back your request speed or number of connections and retry any rejected API calls with this error code again.
+You will have a throughput limit set on your account.
+If your API requests exceed the throughput set on your account then messages over that throughput will be queued and forwarded to carriers at a controlled rate.
+We will attempt to balance your queued messages based on the time it was requested as well as the velocity per originating number.
+There may also be limits on the number of API calls allowed per second in your account.
+These limits will be set by us and communicated to you through your account manager.
+We currently return an ‘API exceeded’ error code E113 when customers exceed the throughput limit and instruct your system to retry.
+If you receive this error code you should throttle back your request speed or number of connections and retry any rejected API calls with this E113 error code again.

 Secure access to the API is provided by making the interface available via HTTPS/TLS.
 Authentication of API calls is done by using the accounts API key as well as IP whitelisting.
 In case an authentication error takes place, the following error codes are used to indicate the type of error.